 Additionally, the Committee concluded that there could be circumstances where LD-PPW may be ethically appropriate and justified by the potential benefits to donors, donor families and recipients.
-However, based on the responses and substantial concerns from nine other Committees, the Ethics Committee decided to discontinue work on LD-PPW because it is not worth the potential risks at this time, due to a lack of community support and substantial challenges to implementation.
+However, based on the responses and substantial concerns from nine other Committees, the Ethics Committee declined to endorse LD-PPW at this time because it is not worth the potential risks due to a lack of community support and substantial challenges to implementation.
 In the future, it may be possible to adequately address those challenges through additional research or careful policy development or revision.